blahajjessie/13s-wiki/usage/git_setup.md

 Do not let anyone see your private key.
 Only copy the contents of `id_rsa.pub`, **not** `id_rsa`.

-To prove ownership of your GitLab account, you need to add your public key to the allowed keys.
-Navigate to the Preferences menu in GitLab, then to "SSH Keys".
-Press "Add new key" and paste the contents of your public key.
+To prove ownership of your GitLab account, you need to add your public key to the keys allowed to access your account.
+1. Navigate to the Preferences menu in GitLab, then to "SSH Keys".
+2. Press "Add new key" and paste the contents of your public key.
 You may change the key title if you wish, but you do not need to modify any other settings.

 You can now clone your git repo!
-Navigate to your repository and press the "Clone" button.
-Press the clipboard button associated wtih the "Clone with SSH" option.
+1. Navigate to your repository and press the "Clone" button.
+2. Press the clipboard button associated wtih the "Clone with SSH" option.

-Use `git clone <repo url>` with the SSH url in your terminal.
+3. Use `git clone <repo url>` with the SSH url in your terminal.

+---

 ## More on Git
+{: .no_toc }

 by Sneha De

-{: .no_toc}

 ## TL;DR: The Git Workflow